Introducing Reprocessing for iOS

 See also our updated Swift client

 Reprocessing isn’t the only thing that’s changed for iOS.
-We recently pushed out a big change to our Swift client which – together with some server side changes – greatly improves the accuracy of our symbolication process.
+We recently pushed out a big change to our client for Swift error tracking, which – together with some server side changes – greatly improves the accuracy of our symbolication process.
 If you are not using the latest and greatest version yet, please make sure to upgrade.